ChristopherDrum/status-line-classics/bureaucracy/docs/README.md

    - "unlabelled" cartridge
    - CH/A0S

-Other games do interesting layouts using screen 1 (the "upper" screen, with the status bar) for similar signage (the "quote boxes" in Trinity).
-For example, Trinity does check for a narrow screen and disallows playing, however the internal calculations for displaying unusual layouts are not hard-coded to any set values.
-Trinity properly evaluates a screen mid-point based on the screen size the interpreter reports.
-In-game signage does include hard-coded spacing which assumes a wide screen, but again the layout engine itself doesn't care about that.
-It will do its best to center a sign (for example) regardless.
-After re-spacing the in-game text, Trinity's layout engine appears to work as expected, even on a small screen.
+Sometimes Infocom games do interesting layouts using screen 1 (the "upper" screen) for signage (see "quote boxes" in Trinity).
+Games like Nord and Bert and Trinity do a good (but not perfect) job of abstracting their layout needs to be flexible to a wide variety of screen sizes.
+Nord, in fact, even uses internal values that define "wide" or "narrow" screens to do its best to accomodate an interpreter's capabilities.

 **Not so with *Bureaucracy*!**